-The investments of the Plan are pooled with the investments of the Ashland Employee Savings Plan and Ashland Union Employee Savings Plan in a master trust pursuant to an amended agreement between Fidelity Management Trust Company, the Trustee, and Ashland - Ashland LLC Savings Plan Master Trust (the Master Trust), effective October 1, 2012.
+The investments of the Plan are pooled with the investments of the Ashland Employee Savings Plan and the International Specialty Products Inc. 401(k) Plan (ISP Plan) in a master trust pursuant to an amended agreement between Fidelity Management Trust Company, the trustee, and Ashland - Ashland LLC Savings Plan Master Trust (the Master Trust), effective October 1, 2012.